Communauté de communes Cœur d'Ostrevent

 The Communauté de communes Cœur d'Ostrevent is a federation of municipalities (communauté de communes) in the Nord département and in the Nord-Pas-de-Calais région of France.
 Its seat is Lewarde.
-Its area is 138.2 km2, and its population was 71,066 in 2018.
+The commune Émerchicourt left the communauté de communes and joined the communauté d'agglomération de la Porte du Hainaut in January 2019.
+Its area is 138.2 km2, and its population was 70,431 in 2021.

 Composition

 The communauté de communes consists of the following 20 communes: